 Cupping, Gua Sha, and Tui Na for Enhanced Pain Relief

-Acupuncture isn’t an isolated practice.
-I will combine it with other manual therapies such as cupping, gua sha, or tui na to enhance the therapeutic effects.
+I often combine acupuncture with cupping, gua sha, or tui na to enhance the therapeutic effect.

-Tui Na is a form of therapeutic massage in Chinese medicine aimed at increasing blood circulation and reduces muscle tension.
-I trained in China under a master tui na doctor, Dr. Xiao, whose clinic was always fully of patients.
-From him I learned special techniques for pain relief and rapidly improving range of motion.
-I will often integrate tui na treatment after the acupuncture session.
+Tui Na is a therapeutic massage that increases circulation and reduces muscle tension.
+I trained under a master tui na doctor, Dr. Xiao, in China, and often integrate it after the acupuncture session for faster results.

 Treatment Course

-During your first acupuncture session, a comprehensive initial consultation and physical exam is performed.
-We will discuss your medical history, symptoms, and any other treatments you’ve tried.
-Based on this information, I will create a customized treatment plan is created to target your specific form of shoulder pain.
+During your first acupuncture session, I perform a comprehensive initial consultation and physical exam.
+We discuss your medical history, symptoms, and any other treatments you’ve tried.
+Based on this information, I create a customized treatment plan to target your specific form of shoulder pain.

-My treatment will include acupuncture or electroacupuncture with manual therapies such as cupping, gua sha, or tui na (Chinese Medical Massage).
-The combination of therapies help to reduce pain and inflammation and increase function more effectively and rapidly.
+My treatment will include acupuncture or electroacupuncture with manual therapies such as cupping, gua sha, or tui na.
+The combination of therapies helps reduce pain and inflammation and increase function more effectively and rapidly.

 During the treatment you’ll lie down on a massage table, either face-down or on your side, depending on which is most comfortable for you.
-For many patients I may use electroacupuncture which involves a small amount of electricity on the wires.
 The needles are generally left in place for about 20 to 30 minutes.
-During this time, you may feel a warmth or tingling sensation around the area which is a sign that the body is stimulated correctly to heal.
+During this time, you may feel warmth or tingling around the area, a sign that the body is being stimulated correctly to heal.
+Patients often feel very relaxed from the acupuncture treatment.

 For acute conditions you may see significant improvement after just a few treatments, around 2-4 visits.
-While chronic conditions might require about 8-12 visits.
+Chronic conditions might require about 8-12 visits.

 Get Acupuncture, Feel Better

 Shoulder pain can be a debilitating condition that impacts every facet of your life, from the quality of your sleep to your ability to perform simple daily tasks.
-Acupuncture helps stimulates the body’s natural healing processes to long term reduction in pain and increase in function.
+Acupuncture stimulates the body’s natural healing processes for long term reduction in pain and increased function.
 Get acupuncture and get back to doing what you love.

 Feedback From our clients…